 Can I walk to the city from the port?

-Yes, you definitely can.
-Since the port is located right in front of the city center, you can walk to the main shopping streets in about 5 to 10 minutes.
-But, if your ship docks at the far pier, you should take the free shuttle bus provided by the port.
+Yes.
+The port sits right beside the city center, so you can reach the main shopping streets in about 5 to 10 minutes.
+If your ship docks at a farther pier, a free shuttle bus usually takes passengers closer to town.

 What is the best way to get to Poetto Beach?

-The easiest way is to take a local bus.
-To start, walk to the bus stops on Via Roma and look for the PF or PQ lines.
-The ride takes about 15 minutes, plus it is very affordable compared to taking a taxi.
+The easiest option is the local bus.
+Walk to the stops along Via Roma and take the PF or PQ line.
+The ride takes about 15 minutes and costs much less than a taxi.

 Are shops and restaurants open all day?